ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 * [U-Prove](https://www.microsoft.com/en-us/research/project/u-prove/)
 * [Spartan](https://github.com/microsoft/Spartan)

-All of these follow the same pattern of taking multiple claims (a.k.a., "attributes" or "messages" in the literature) and binding them together into a single issued statement.
+All of these follow the same pattern of taking multiple claims (a.k.a., "attributes" or "messages" in the literature) and binding them together into a single issued token.
 These are then later securely one-way transformed into a presentation that reveals potentially only a subset of the original claims, predicate proofs about the claim values, or proofs of knowledge of the claims.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

-The roles of "issuer", "holder", and "verifier", are used from and defined by the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/2021/REC-vc-data-model-20211109/).
-The term "presentation" is also used and defined by this source, but the term "credential" is avoided in this specification in order to minimize confusion with other definitions.
+The roles of "issuer", "holder", and "verifier", are used as defined by the [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/2021/REC-vc-data-model-20211109/).
+The term "presentation" is also used as defined by this source, but the term "credential" is avoided in this specification in order to minimize confusion with other definitions.

 ## Abbreviations